 The following Employment Tax guidance note by Tolley in association with Paul Tew provides comprehensive and up to date tax information covering:

 Non-resident employees’ UK-based earnings are taxed under ITEPA 2003, s 27.
-Employees who are not resident in the UK are not chargeable to UK tax on general earnings for duties performed overseas.
+Employees who are only resident in the UK are not chargeable to UK tax on general earnings for duties performed in the UK.
 For this purpose, the critical test is the place of performance of the duties, not the location / residence of the employer.

-An employee who is resident in the UK is taxed on his general earnings for the tax year under ITEPA 2003, s 15 other than in the two following situations:
+An employee who is resident in the UK is taxed on their general earnings for the tax year under ITEPA 2003, s 15 other than in the two following situations:

 Where earnings need to be apportioned to decide the extent of earnings attributable to UK duties, the apportionment must be on a just and reasonable basis.

-If the tax year is a split year, ITEPA 2003, s 26 applies only to the foreign earnings attributable to the UK workdays.
+If the tax year is a split year, ITEPA 2003, s 26 applies only to foreign earnings attributable to UK workdays.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.